-- NCN41 (Bristol Rugby): connecting Learnington and Warwick to Stratford and Rugby. - NCN 52 (Warwick Coalville): connecting Warwick to Kenilworth, Warwick University and Coventry, although this has a missing link in the centre of Kenilworth. - NCN 523 (Kenilworth Greenway): between Kenilworth and Balsall Common/ Berkswell in Solihull.
-Managed by Warwickshire's Country Parks team, the 3 mile traffic-free, multi-user route between Crackley and Burton Green is an important community resource.
-Sections of the route have been temporarily diverted due to HS2 construction work between Burton Green and Berkswell Railway Station.
+- NCN41 (Bristol Rugby): connecting Learnington and Warwick to Stratford and Rugby - NCN 52 (Warwick Coalville): connecting Warwick to Kenilworth, Warwick University and Coventry, although this has a missing link in the centre of Kenilworth - NCN 523 (Kenilworth Greenway): between Kenilworth and Balsall Common in Solihull (although cycle access only as far as Burton Green)

-The Grand Union Canal is already available for walking and cycling, and there is potential for more journeys between Hatton, Warwick and Leamington Spa and Radford Semele, although surface condition and towpath widths are variable, and there are currently steps at many of the access points.
+The Grand Union Canal is already available for walking and cycling, and there is potential for more journeys between Hatton, Warwick and Learnington Spa and Radford Semele, although surface condition and towpath widths are variable, and there are currently steps at many of the access points.
 Local bridleways also provide links between Warwick, Hatton and Kenilworth.
-Warwickshire has a number of circular on-road leisure cycle routes that are partially signed (using brown signs in one direction) including the Warwick - Leamington - Wellesbourne 25-mile loop.
+Warwickshire has a number of circular on-road leisure cycle routes that are partially signed (using brown signs in one direction) including the Warwick - Learnington - Wellesbourne 25-mile loop.